iAsig/idnx-validator/README.md

 ## License
 IDNX-Validator is open-source and available under [LICENSE](LICENSE).
 Feel free to use, modify, and distribute it as per the license terms.

+Visit [iasig.md](https://iasig.md) to learn more about our product.